sahurtado88/Documentacion/English.md

 quality
 _____________________________________________

+## Simple tenses
-The simple past tense talks about actions that started and ended in the past.
+- The simple past tense talks about actions that started and ended in the past.
 The simple past tense is commonly used with time expressions such as "yesterday," "last month," "last week," "last year," "a while ago."

 The manager called for a meeting yesterday.